CalCOFI/docs/README.md

 ## Rendering the book on your local machine (_optional_)

 A Github Action will build the book automatically when you push changes to the repository.
-However, you can also build the book locally on your machine, which is especially helpful for testing output and debugging any issues.
+However, you can also build the book locally on your machine, which is especially helpful for testing output and for  debugging any issues.

 ## Setup software (R, Rstudio, Quarto, TinyTex) and download the repository